zoephix/doorExtensions/README.md

 # doorExtensions
-A extension for the doors plugin, adding easy commands that target every door.
+A extension for the NutScript doors plugin, adding easy commands that target every door.